-Clarence Kessinger, 4502 Jones St., So.
+Clarence Kessinger, 4602 Jones St., So.
 Charleston, W. Va., March 16.-We are sorry Bro.
 Cook and family have left us, returning to their home.
 He was much help to us in word and song.
 March 5, Bro.
 Chan Hill and I were at Smith Creek, resulting in one baptized and one restored.
 I hope we may get the work renewed at that place.
-We invite all preaching brethren passing this way to visit us.
-Pray for me and mine.
+We invite all preaching brethren passing this way to visit us, Pray for me and mine.

-Clovis T. Cook, Rte.
+Clovis T. Cook, Rtc.
 2, Lebanon, Mo., March 20.-Recently, I preached for the church in Flemington, Pa.-four sermons and two sermons in private homes, near there.
 I was glad to meet Bro.
 Floyd Ross, recently converted to the truth.
 I was favorably impressed by the zeal and faith of the brethren in Pa.
 I am to begin, April 23, meetings in and around Wichita Falls, Texas, continuing for about a month.

-James Agnew 2721 Stratford Lane, San Diego (10), Calif., Feb.
+James Agnew 2721 Strutford Lane, San Diego (10), Calif., Feb.
 25.-We meet for worship every Lord's day at 10:30. in the YWCA building, 1025 C St. All loyal brethren will find a welcome.
 If any of our readers know of brethren in or near San Diego, please write us.

-Malcom Myers, 600 E. Merry St., Hammond, La., March 19.---Since our last report, we have had no visiting teachers.
+Malcom Myers, 600 E. Merry St., Hammond, La., March 19.-Since our last report, we have had no visiting teachers.
 We are always glad to have loyal preachers visit us, as we cannot have too much of the Bible taught.
 We were expecting Bro.
 Carlos Smith with us today, but he was unable to come.

-Leonard Hendrickson, Magnolia, Ark., March 18.-Brethren Travis Cogburn and Ben Frentrup, have recently come into the camp here, Bro.
-H. C. Welch came a littel earlier, making four who stand with the OPA on the simple worship, but there are 14 in all who are members of the Church of Christ.
+Leonard Hendrickson, Magnolia, Ark., March 18.-Brethren Trevis Cogburn and Ben Frentrup, have recently come into the camp here, Bro.
+H. C. Welch came a littel carlier, making four who stand with the OPA on the simple worship, but there are 14 in all who are members of the Church of Christ.
 Thanks to all for my check by Bro.
 King.

-F. T. Harrison, Rte.
+- F. T. Harrison, Rtc.
 2, Kinston, Ala., Feb.
 23.-The church here is doing fine now.
 We have purchased the stones for our new house, which we hope to build in the near future.
-Let us all "love one another with a pure heart fervently," instead of "bitter envy and strife" (James 3:14), and let us not "speak evil one of another, brethren" (Jas.
-4:11).

-R. A. Hill, 16 Fulham Park Gardens, London (S. W. 6), England, Feb.
+Let us all "love one another with a pure heart fervently," instead of "bitter envy and strife" (James 3:14), and let us not "speak cvil one of another, brethren" (Jas.
+4:11). - R. A. Hill, 16 Fulham Park Gardens.
+London (S. W. 6), England, Feb.
 18.-I wish to acknowledge receipt of three issues of the OPA (Nov., Dec., Jan.), with thanks.
-Payment is impossible now, but I have asked the editor of "Scripture Standard" to send you complimentary copies-the only British magazine pleading for N. T. Christianity.
+Payment is impossible now, but I have asked the editor of "Scripture Standard" to send you complimentary copies-the only British Magazine pleading for N. T. Christianity.
 In it there are sometimes quotations from OPA.
-Will write more fully soon, especially about C. O.'s, as I am glad to be one.
+Will write more fully soon, especially about C. O.'s, as I am glad to be one. - J. H. Lackey, Rte.
+1, Bx.
+6, Springfield, Colo., March 15.-We meet in a small school house, near Campo, about 10 miles from us.

-from us.
 We have about 35 members, with good interest in the singing.
-There are other congregations, near Holly, in amar, and another near Lamar, and others in the west part of the state.
+There are other congregations, near Holly, in Lamar, and another near Lamar, and others in the west part of the state.